 Not all fucoidans are the same.
 They are a class of natural compounds that have been widely researched and shown to exert beneficial bioactivities in a range of human health settings.
-Research conducted by Marinova has confirmed that fucoidan bioactivity is dependent upon two key factors:
+Research conducted by Marinova has confirmed that the bioactivity of fucoidan extracts is dependent upon two key factors:

 These two factors are the ultimate determinants of efficacy.
-Traditional methods of extraction compromise the integrity and functionality of the resulting fucoidan.
-In contrast, our solvent-free Maritech® process yields nature-identical extracts of superior quality with enhanced bioactivity.
+Traditional methods of extraction can compromise the integrity and functionality of the resulting fucoidans.
+In contrast, Marinova's aqueous extraction process yields natural extracts of superior quality with enhanced bioactivity.

 Which species of seaweed are used by Marinova?

 Marinova primarily extracts fucoidan from two species of brown seaweed, Undaria pinnatifida and Fucus vesiculosus.
 Fucoidans derived from both Undaria and Fucus seaweeds have been extensively researched and clinically tested.
 It is for this reason that the company places its scientific research and manufacturing focus on these two species.

 Undaria pinnatifida, commonly known as wakame, is a brown seaweed that inhabits coastal waters to depths of approximately 20 metres.
 It is typically found in sheltered reef areas with conditions such as temperature, available nutrients, light and depth all being important variables in the plants life cycle.
 Sporophytes produce up to 100 million spores which then settle and grow into new plants.
 Undaria plants can reach approximately 2m in length in less than one year and growth rates can be up to 1cm per day – making the species a rapidly renewable marine resource.